REVISED STUDENT ACCOMMODATION POLICY

-The University offers self catering and non self catering hostels.
+The University offers self catering hostels reserved for senior students.
+These students include fourth years and if accommodation is still available, third years may also be considered.
+Non self catering hostels are available for the other students.
 Currently the University offers double occupancy rooms which are habitable and affordable.
 Postgraduate students will be offered single occupancy, however double occupancy will be available for those who need it.
 Within the Halls of Residence Dean of Students Office and MUSU provides entertainment.

 All students admitted are eligible to University accommodation in the following order of priority:

 The University recognizes that students who are differently abled cannot effectively carry out the University studies unless they are provided with University accommodation.
 Priority for University accommodation will therefore be given to such students.
 This category of students will be accommodated on the ground floor in case of storey hostels.